 - Why doesn’t the recruiter know anything about my position?

 - How come they don’t call back.
 I am overqualified for the job and could do that role in my sleep.

 The list went on, but most of the questions dealt with the “recruiter” role in the hiring process.

 Often times, in-house recruiters, have 15 positions to fill.
 I know of some recruiters that have 40+ positions in their queue.
 40 positions!!!!
 Depending on the position, 7-10 positions would be considered a full-time gig.
-Fifteen positions is a lot to fill.
+Fifteen positions are a lot to fill.
 Here is a sampling of what it takes to fill a role:

 - Meet with the hiring manager and set expectation around the timing of the hire and the salary market